fachrizfx/GoldML/README.md

 The boosting algorithm is the same as the random forest, which is both included in the ensemble category, the difference is that this algorithm creates an ensemble model by means of boosting rather than bagging.
 In this ensemble model, the models will be trained sequentially rather than in parallel.
 The way it works is also quite simple, namely by building a model from the data, then creating a second model which aims to correct the errors of the first model.
 The model will continue to be added until the training data stage is well predicted or has reached the maximum model limit.

-The output of GridSearch shows that the correct hyperparamter is 0.5 for 'learning_rate', and 76 for 'n_estimators'.
+The output of GridSearch shows that the correct hyperparameters is 0.5 for 'learning_rate', and 76 for 'n_estimators'.
 The parameter 'n_estimators' as described in the Random Forest section is the number of trees in the forest.
 The larger the number the better the model performance, the downside is that the higher the number of trees the slower the code.
 The next parameter is 'learning_rate', this parameter controls the loss function which will calculate the weight of the existing base models, so that the right amount of learning_rate will give more performance.

 #### Neural Network

 Neural Network is one of the popular models used.
-This model works with an input layer, and an output layer, but there is also a hidden layer.
-A more complete discussion will not be discussed here, but can be seen at the following link: [07].
+This model works with an input layer and an output layer, but there is also a hidden layer.
+A more complete discussion will not be discussed here but can be seen at the following link: [07].
 These layers can have hundreds of thousands of parameters and even millions of parameters.
 But for this model to work, the layers will look for patterns in the data.

 In the Neural Network model, I do not use the GridSearch technique.
 So the parameters that I change in the fine-tuned model are only the 'learning_rate' parameter in the optimizer, and the number of 'epochs' in the .fit() function.
 This is so that I can see the difference in performance during training, whether the distance between the original data is close or far enough.
 Epoch is training a Neural Network model with the same training data during a specified cycle.
 Now the 'epoch' parameter in the .fit() function determines the number of cycles to train the model.

 ## Evaluation

-In the metric section, I will use MSE, in this case I choose the MSE metric.
-The reason I chose this metric is because MAE is a linear score, which means that individual differences between data will be given equal weight in the average.
+In the metric section, I will use MSE, in this case, I choose the MSE metric.
+The reason I chose this metric is that MAE is a linear score, which means that individual differences between data will be given equal weight in the average.
 Although according to some sources it is better to choose the RMSE metric, I still choose the MSE metric.
 Based on [05] MSE works by subtracting the actual data with the predicted data and the results are squared (squared) and then totaled and divided by the number of data.

 ![Image9](https://1.bp.blogspot.com/-BhCZ4B8uQqI/X-HjGU2kcsI/AAAAAAAACkQ/EdNE0ynOwDIR9RYD_uxRMhps2DFFs5jgQCNcBGAsYHQ/s364/formula%2BMSE.jpg)